Samson Occom: Early life and education

-Career
+Ministry

 Nathaniel Smibert, Samson Occom (c.
 1750).

 Occom became a teacher, preacher, and judge among the Montaukett Native Americans in Montauk, eastern Long Island, and married Mary Fowler, a Montaukett woman.
 Occom helped some of the Pequot people he worked with assimilate and adopt European-style houses, dress and culture.

 He was officially ordained a minister on August 30, 1759, by the presbytery of Suffolk.
 Occom was never paid the same salary as white preachers, although promised he would be.
 The Society in Scotland for Propagating Christian Knowledge also gave Occom a stipend for some time, but he lived in deep poverty for much of his life.

 In 1761 and 1763, Occom traveled to the Six Nations of the Iroquois in upstate New York to preach.
 Winning few converts, he returned to teach at Mohegan, Connecticut, near New London.
-Occom mediated the conflicts between the colonists and the Native Americans because he was very familiar with colonist culture and through Occom's missionary work he was recognized as a leader that strengthened Native American relations.
+Occom mediated the conflicts between the colonists and the Native Americans due to his familiariity with colonist culture and through Occom's missionary work he was recognized as a leader that strengthened Native American relations.

+Wheelock had meanwhile established an Indian charity school in Lebanon, Connecticut, in 1754 with a legacy from Joshua Moor (among others).
+Upon Occom's return to Mohegan, Wheelock persuaded his former pupil to travel to England to raise money for the school.

+Wheelock sent a letter, dated July 4, 1761, to George Whitefield, a founding minister of Methodism, and largely responsible for the Great Awakening religious revivalism in the American colonies, informing him of Occom's mission to the Oneidas, and the difficulties involved with teaching the Gospel to Indian students.
+He suggested that he appeal to the Earl of Dartmouth for help raising funds for Moor's Charity.
+School.
+In winter 1765, Occom and Nathaniel Whitaker sailed from Boston December 23, 1765 to London, and did not return until May 20, 1768.
+Upon their arrival Occom was introduced to George Whitefield.
+Whitefield hosted Occom and Whitaker at his church in London.
+Whitefield later introduced them to William Legge, 2nd Earl of Dartmouth, who became a major contributor to the project.